Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

 2. In addition to index, the folllowing other properties are available:

-    a. $implicit: the value of the item (not sure what it is good for),
+    a. **$implicit**: the value of the item (not sure what it is good for),

-    b. ngForOf: the iterable list
+    b. **ngForOf**: the iterable list

-    b. first: boolean (true for the first item in the list),
+    c. **first**: boolean (true for the first item in the list),

-    c. last: boolean (true for the final item in the list)
+    d. **last**: boolean (true for the final item in the list)

-    d. even: boolean (true for the even-numbered items)
+    e. **even**: boolean (true for the even-numbered items)

-    e. odd: boolean (true for the odd-numbered items)
+    f. **odd**: boolean (true for the odd-numbered items)

-3.
+#### \<ng-content>
+1. This is a plain directive, without a template, although it looks like a component.

+2. This directive acts as a placemark where content should be inserted into the compent DOM.

+3. Any html that is placed between the tags of our component will be inserted where the \<ng-component> tag sits.

+4. Note that other directives can be passed into this directive; for example, we can use *\*ngIf* to show something conditionally.

+5. **Note**: The content is different from the view, so, for example, we have different lifecycle hooks for AfterViewInit, AfterContentInit, *etc*.
+Just like we have a *@ViewChild* decorator to have direct access to a child element in a template, we also have a **@ContentChild** decorator to give a component direct access to the content within an \<ng-content> tag.
+The type will also be *ElementRef* and we can access the *nativeElement* from it.

 #####Attribute Binding